Close

 2. Berries

-Eating a high-fiber diet, such as eating an ample amount of berries, can prevent and treat varicose veins by reducing or eliminating constipation.
+A high-fiber diet, such as an ample amount of berries, can prevent and treat varicose veins by reducing or eliminating constipation.
 So, what’s the connection here?
 Well, constipation can increase the pressure on your veins, which can lead to the development of varicose veins.

 On top of this, fiber may help manage cholesterol levels, preventing blockages from causing disruption.